rtshkmr/Odin-Project/js_notes.md

 - [Regex Youtube Tutorials (haven't done them, sometime in the future maybe)](https://www.youtube.com/playlist?list=PL4cUxeGkcC9g6m_6Sld9Q4jzqdqHd2HiD)

-## Js Types
+## JavaScript Types

 ## evaluation rules

 - left to right
 - Precedence rules, google it.

-### Numbers: the only data type for numbers in Js (other than BigInt)
+### Numbers: the only data type for numbers in JavaScript (other than BigInt)

-- Js numbers are always 64bit floats
+- JavaScript numbers are always 64bit floats
 - precision of `int` up to 15 digits
 - float error:
   wrong example: `var x = 0.2 + 0.1; // x will be 30000000000000004`